 The Dementia Plus facilities at Kitwood House are based on our award-winning facilities at Whittle Hall in Warrington and at Hulton House in Preston.
 It is a bespoke designed facility, caring for residents with more complex and challenging behaviours.
 Each household can accommodate up to eleven residents.
 The design scheme is based on recommendations of good practice from Stirling University and focuses on providing excellent facilities.
-As well as being fit for purpose, the care home retains the luxury feel for which an L&M Healthcare home is renowned.
+As well as being fit for purpose, the care home retains the not your everyday care home feel for which an L&M Healthcare home is renowned.

 Decorated in light calming colours with colour contrasts, each household is used effectively to facilitate independent living.
 Handrails on the main corridors are contrasted against the wall which helps to aid residents to find their way around the household.
 Flooring is the same throughout communal areas, corridors and bedrooms with no stark contrasts at floor level which can potentially pose a hazard.
 Furniture has been chosen in colours that contrast with walls and flooring, and specialist dementia signage and directional signage is located around the household to aid orientation.